se.plan#

 Open the app#

-To access the application, please connect to your SEPAL account following this link: https://sepal.io/.
+To access the application, open your SEPAL account by going to https://sepal.io.

-Then click on the purple wrench on the right side of your screen to access the dashboard of application (https://sepal.io/app-launch-pad).
-On this page all the available applications of SEPAL are displayed.
+Then, select the purple wrench on the right side of your screen to access the Apps dashboard (https://sepal.io/app-launch-pad).
+All available SEPAL applications are displayed on this page.

 app dashboard

-Click on it and wait until the loading is finished.
-The application will display the about page.
+Select the se.plan app and wait until the loading is finished.
+The application will display the About page.

 Note

-You might need to manually start an instance that is more powerful than the default t1 instance.
-Refer to Module <../module/index.html>`__ section to see how to start instances.
+You might need to manually start an instance that is more powerful than the default t1 instance (see the Module <../module/index.html>`__ section to learn how to start instances).

 landing_page

-Use the left side drawers to navigate through the application panels.
+Use the drawers on the left to navigate through the application panes.

 The next sections will guide you through each step of the se.plan process.